 This website is a resource for interested users and developers of open-source computational (virtual) technologies for the Biomedical Optics community.
-The Virtual Photonics Technology Initiative was initiated and supported over the period of April 2008– March 2019 by the Laser Microbeam and Medical Program (LAMMP), an NIBIB Biotechnology Resource Center at the Beckman Laser Institute and Medical Clinic.
+The Virtual Photonics Technology Initiative was initiated and supported over the period of April 2008– March 2019 by the Laser Microbeam and Medical Program (LAMMP), an NIBIB Biomedical Technology Resource Center at the Beckman Laser Institute and Medical Clinic.
 This Initiative remains active and welcomes contributions, collaboration, and support from potential academic and industrial stakeholders.

 Our Primary Goals Are: